AG7GN/networking/hamwan-arden-home-README.md

 	- Gateway/Router: `192.168.73.1`

 	- DNS Server: `192.168.73.1`
-1. Reboot if your WRS.
+1. Reboot your WRS.
 1. Disconnect your PC from the WRS.

 ### Test Home LAN Internet Connectivity

-Now we'll test your home LAN connection through the ER-X.  Your PC should still be connected to your
+Now we'll test your home LAN connection through the ER-X.  Your PC should still be connected to your WRS.

 1. Plug your cable/DSL modem ethernet cable into your ER-X port `eth0`.
 1. Plug your ER-X port `eth3` into a LAN (*not* WAN) port on your WRS.